glyif/shellfish/README.md

 To install Docker, please refer to the Docker install manuals.
 Just google: install docker

+NOTE: Install the CE edition, not the EE edition

 ## Use
 After you have installed docker please follow the following instructions.